-Figure 6: Correlation (blue line) between concentration and spectra At the top of the next column are the concentration prediction trend validations of the models written using Partial Least Squares (PLS) chemometrics based on the regions identified above.
+Figure 6: Correlation (blue line) between concentration and spectra Figures 7-8 (next page) show the concentration prediction trend validations of the models written using Partial Least Squares (PLS) chemometrics based on the regions identified above.
 Several variations at different complexity levels (number of components) were attempted; the ones with the lowest error distribution were selected.
 The plots positively demonstrate the feasibility of this study.
 The trends are shown to have error below 0.13% (Volume), more than sufficient to identify liquors contaminated by industrial grade ethanol.